I Reviewed G2’s 7 Best Operating Systems for Work and Play

 What I dislike about Ubuntu:

-• Getting peripherals like printers or external devices to work with Ubuntu isn’t always straightforward, according to user reviews.
+• Getting peripherals, such as printers or external devices to work with Ubuntu isn’t always seamless.
+Though many users note that once configured, the system runs reliably and efficiently.

 What G2 users dislike about Ubuntu: